Table of Contents[Hide][Show]

 Another beautiful conservatory is the Lincoln Park Conservatory, the large greenhouse with the glass dome next to the Lincoln Park Zoo.
 Both Lincoln Park Zoo and Lincoln Park Conservatory have free admission.

-8. Tour Chicago Neighborhoods with Chicago Greeters
+8. Tour Chicago Neighborhoods with a Chicago Greeter

 Learn from a local!
-Take one of the free neighborhood walking tours from Chicago Greeters, which has 24 different tours in 10 languages.
+Take one of the free neighborhood walking tours from Chicago Greeter, which has 24 different tours in 10 languages.
 The tours will let you sample ethnic foods in Chinatown, see the party atmosphere around Wrigley Field or just learn about cool stuff in downtown Chicago.
 You MUST register 10 days in advance for these tours, and you are expected to give the guide a tip.

-The free tours most popular with families are Millennium Park and The Loop, the nature preserve in North Park, and the Navy Pier and Chicago Children’s Museum tour.
+The free tours most popular with families are Millennium Park and The Loop, the nature preserve in North Park and the Navy Pier and Chicago Children’s Museum tour.

 9. Fireworks at Navy Pier

-Navy Pier, one of the most popular tourist attractions in Illinois, puts on free fireworks show over Lake Michigan twice a week – at 9:30 p.m.
+Navy Pier, one of the most popular tourist attractions in Illinois, puts on free fireworks shows over Lake Michigan twice a week – at 9:30 p.m.
 Wednesdays and 10:15 p.m.
 Saturdays, from Memorial Day through Labor Day.
 It’s synchronized to music, which can be heard all along Navy Pier.

 Entry to Navy Pier is free, and it hosts many free special events, including live music performances.
 So it’s a nice family-friendly place to take a scenic stroll.
 The pier juts out into Lake Michigan and offers some of the city’s best Chicago skyline views (especially from the Ferris wheel, which is $13-$16 per person).